 Configure access-policies by MAC address to allow or deny local MAC addresses on the network management port after an access policy is activated.
 If the source MAC does not match a configured entry, the default action is taken.
 A log message is generated to record the denial of access.
 For connections coming in from a different subnet, the source MAC of the last hop is used in decision making.
 Configuring access-policies by MAC address does not perform MAC or Forwarding Database (FDB) filtering on data ports.

 2. Add the MAC address and configure the action for the policy:

-access-policy by-mac <0x00:0x00:0x00:0x00:0x00:0x00> <allow/deny> access-policy by-mac action <allow/deny>
+access-policy by-mac <0x00:0x00:0x00:0x00:0x00:0x00> <allow/deny>

 3. Specify the action for a MAC address that does not match the policy: